fybrik/fybrik/docs/BacwardCompatibility.md

 influence the construction of the data plane, taking into account infrastructure capabilities and costs.
 Out of the box policies come with the fybrik deployment.
 They define the deployment of basic capabilities, such as read, write, copy and delete.
-The default IT policies and the default infrastructure definitions locates at [./charts/fybrik/adminconfig](https://github.com/fybrik/fybrik/tree/master/charts/fybrik/files/adminconfig)
+The default IT policies and the default infrastructure definitions located at [./charts/fybrik/adminconfig](https://github.com/fybrik/fybrik/tree/master/charts/fybrik/files/adminconfig)

 *Note:* in order to update the IT config policies and define infrastructure, Fybrik [recommends](https://fybrik.io/v1.1/concepts/config-policies/#how-to-provide-custom-policies) to overwrite the files in the `./charts/fybrik/adminconfig` or direct changes in the `fybrik-adminconfig` configmap.
-However, fybrik updates will remove these changes.
+However, fybrik updates will overwrite these changes.
 We have to provide a different mechanism, which will automatically merge default and user defined settings.

 ## Fybrik logs format